gharials/dev-path/docs/internet-web/web-pages.md

 ## Client-side JavaScript

 Just like without CSS a web page looks plain, without interactivity, response to user actions, a web page is static and unresponsive.
 Without interactivity, a web page is just a collection of text and images.
-Users can only read the text and see the images.
+Users can only read the text, see the images, and go to other pages.
 In the early days of the web, web pages were designed to display text and images.

 These days, web pages are not limited to just displaying text and images.
 Complex applications are built as web pages.
 These applications must be able to respond to user actions, such as clicking buttons, inputting text, and submitting forms.
 This is where client-side JavaScript comes in.